evstack/ev-abci/server/docs/POST_TX_COMMAND.md

 ### Auto-Detection

-The command automatically detects whether `--tx` is a file path or JSON string:
+The command automatically detects whether arg is a file path or JSON string:

 1. Check if the value is a valid file path that exists
 2. If yes → read file contents and decode as JSON